Office Word MCP server

 • Add headings with different levels

-• Insert paragraphs with styling
+• Insert paragraphs with optional styling

-• Create formatted tables
+• Create tables with custom data

-• Add images with scaling
+• Add images with proportional scaling

 • Insert page breaks